phalcon-orphanage/docs/en/reference/routing.rst

     RewriteCond   %{REQUEST_FILENAME} !-f
     RewriteRule   ^(.*)$ index.php?_url=/$1 [QSA,L]

-The following example shows how to use this component:
+The following example shows how to use this component in stand-alone mode:

 .. code-block:: php